xstone93/xstone93.github.io/README.md

 - **Introduction to Scientific Working** [2021-2024] - This course is mandatory for TU Graz students who want to write their Bachelor's thesis.
 It is held each semester.  \[[Course website](https://xstone93.github.io/sci-work), [YT playlist](https://www.youtube.com/watch?v=NIbp18fU5Ww&list=PLtrp6_jkyyuK49OmNlSEkQxmyov4K1HGc)\]
 - **Engaging Learning Technologies** \[WS 2020-2024\] - In this interdisciplinary elective course, students learn about developing learning technologies and educational scenarios while evaluating their projects in real school classes.
 - **Development of Multimedia Systems** (previously Multimedia Systems 2) \[SS 2021-2024\] - This seminar is part of the Master's program *Media Informatics and Digital Media Education* at the University College of Teacher Education Styria.
 It covers different topics related to multimedia systems, such as educational system design, game-based learning, evaluation, or web development.  \[[Course resources '23](https://xstone93.github.io/courses/MIM2_23.html)\]
 - **Markup Languages** \[SS 2021-2022\] - This four-semester course is part of the Business Software Development program of FH Campus 02 (University of Applied Sciences).
-It covers the fundamentals of markup languages (HTML, XML, XSD, XPath) but also covers micro-services and interface design (REST, JSON).
+It covers the fundamentals of markup languages (HTML, XML, XSD, XPath) but also covers microservices and interface design (REST, JSON).
 - **Operating Systems**  \[WS 2020-2021\] - This first-semester course at the Business Data Science program of FH Campus 02 covers the basics of operating systems.
 The students worked on concepts such as process management, memory management, I/O devices, Bash programming, and computer architecture.

 ## Supervising
-I also had the honor to work with talented Bachelor and Master students and (co-)supervise their thesis:
+I also had the honor to work with talented Bachelor's, Master's, and Ph.D. students and (co-)supervise their thesis.
+I'm proud of the fantastic achievements of all my students; however, the following students have proven themselves in particular through their high level of academic commitment and achievements:

 **Current Ph.D.
 Students**
 I am currently (co-)supervising the following Ph.D. students: